 - multiple pregnancies, which increases the risk of low birth weight and premature birth

 - ectopic pregnancy (when the eggs implant outside the uterus)

-- ovarian hyperstimulation syndrome (OHSS), which is an excess of fluid in the abdomen and chest (rare)
+- ovarian hyperstimulation syndrome (OHSS), a rare condition involving an excess of fluid in the abdomen and chest

 - bleeding, infection, or damage to the bowels or bladder (rare)